RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

     1. Enter the name, email, and password for the user, select the **Admin** role, and click ![Save](/images/rs/icon_save.png#no-click "Save").

-1. To make sure that there is network connectivity between the participating clusters, telent on port 8080 from each participating cluster to each of the other participating clusters.
+1. To make sure that there is network connectivity between the participating clusters, telnet on port 8080 from each participating cluster to each of the other participating clusters.

     ```src
     $ telnet <target FQDN> 8080